pheelwell/pheelwell-garden/src/site/notes/Technical/AI Assisted Writing/Secret Query Output File.md

 Rumors circulate about a new threat emerging within The Basin: a mysterious cult called [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/The Shaddowhammer\|The Shaddowhammer]].
 The party is hired by concerned citizens or an organization (such as League of Paranormal Researchers) to investigate this cult's motives and activities.
 As they delve deeper into this investigation, they discover connections between The Shaddowhammer, ancient artifacts, and dangerous rituals that could potentially unleash an unimaginable evil upon the world.

 By following any of these adventure hooks, your group will be drawn into the intricate web of intrigue, deception, and danger that lies at the heart of Promises of Victory.
-Will they succeed in preventing the release of Naruun and restoring peace to The Basin, or will they fall victim to the false promises and manipulation that have ensnared so many before them?
+Will they succeed in preventing the release of [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] and restoring peace to The Basin, or will they fall victim to the false promises and manipulation that have ensnared so many before them?
 Only time will tell as they embark on this epic journey.